DeveloperAtlas5/DeveloperAtlas-Testpacks/README.md

 ## Packs

 - **Rookie Pack** — a small first-mission reader for someone with an existing Vue to-do project.
-- **Full Pack** — missions, concept library, project start guides, AI guidance, and reviewer material.
+- **Full Pack** — missions, concept library, project start guides, AI guidance, and reviewer material. (under construction)
-- **Dev Pack** — larger maintainer/testing package.

 ## How to test a pack